mbrad26/CV/README.md

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

+#### Quick Learner
+I am a hungry learner who devours information about topics of interest with passion and energy.

+#### Adaptable
+I have lived in five regions, in three different countries, and I met and worked with people from all kind of walks of life.
+Every change brought something new in my life, new challenges, new opportunities, new places to explore and new things to learn.
+To be continued...

 #### This Skill

 - Experience